THE CHRONOCOSM UNIVERSE A FRAMEWORK FOR ONTOLOGICAL INTERFACE

 Where conventional systems react, Grant’s interface preempts, adjusting flight paths milliseconds before the laws of physics notice.

-CORE-7 calls his program “uncomfortably self-aware but very punctual.”
+Theresa AI calls his program “uncomfortably self-aware but very punctual.”

 “My navigation model doesn’t prevent catastrophe—it rehearses it beautifully.”